The Rand Daily Mail

 The Rand Daily Mail was a South African newspaper published from 1902 until it was controversially closed in 1985 after adopting an outspoken anti-apartheid stance in the midst of a massive clampdown on activists by the security forces.
 The title was based in Johannesburg as a daily newspaper and best known for breaking the news about the apartheid state's Muldergate Scandal in 1979.
 It also exposed the truth about the death in custody of anti-apartheid activist Steve Biko, in 1977.

 The Rand Daily Mail was resurrected as a website by Times Media Group, who hold rights to the original title, in October 2014.

 History

 The Rand Daily Mail was founded in 1902 by businessman Harry Cohen and managed by editor Edgar Wallace.
-It was bought by mining magnate Abe Bailey in 1905 after the death of Harry Cohen, forming a company called the Rand Daily Mails Ltd. Cohen leased the paper out to three people, George H. Kingswell, who became the general manager, Ralph Ward Jackson its editor and A. V. Lindbergh its distributor as CNA chairman.
+Cohen purchased the linotype machines and printing presses for the newspaper from Emmanuel Mendelssohn, equipment from the defunct The Standard and Diggers' News.
+Extravagant operational expenses by Wallace almost bankrupted the newspaper and Cohen had to step in to limited spending.
+It was bought by mining magnate Abe Bailey in 1905 after the death of Harry Cohen, after the intervention of Lord Milner who feared it would be purchased by Boer nationalists, and Bailey formed a company called the Rand Daily Mails Ltd. Bailey leased the paper out to three people, George H. Kingswell, who became the general manager, Ralph Ward Jackson its editor and A. V. Lindbergh its distributor as CNA chairman.
 The three men would go on to form The Sunday Times which worked in conjunction with the paper.
 By 1910, the company help form the Reuters branch called the Reuters South African Press Agency.